 After making a right at the end of the trail, follow the beach until you come to a gap in the bluffs.
 This gap, north of Trail One, is known as the Echo Arch Campground and used to be a popular spot for camping within the bluffs.
 But unfortunately, due to a cliff collapse, this area was closed down to camping in 1996.

 The San Mateo Formation is a light-colored, poorly cemented sandstone and is over five million years old.
 Geologists discovered that this formation was uplifted to near sea level approximately 125,000 years ago based on fossil evidence.

 Let’s take a closer look-

-There are many gullies and narrow entrance points that can be explored, but with extreme caution.
+There are many gullies and narrow entrance points that you can explore but with extreme caution.
 The feeling of being surrounded by towering sandstone cliffs gives you the illusion that you are underneath the ocean.
 At times it can seem a bit overwhelming, especially if you are claustrophobic, so take that to heart before entering any of these bluff openings.
 I strongly suggest not touching a thing.

 It is really eerie hearing sand blowing off of the bluffs while walking within the gullies.
 The falling sand sounds very similar to that of a drizzle of rain.

 The Cristianitos Fault-A Closer Look

-From the exposure in bluffs of San Onofre, the Cristianitos fault extends inland on a bearing of WNW for about 21 miles (35km) inland.
+From the exposure in bluffs of San Onofre, the Cristianitos fault extends inland on a bearing of WNW for about 21 miles (35km).

 So the major question is why, oh, why would they build a nuclear generating station adjacent to an earthquake fault line?
 Well, because it has been scientifically proven that this faultline has not moved for over 120,000 years.
 Now how on earth did they figure this out?

 Now, look closely at the photo up above.

 Do you see the line of rocks/cobbles that sits on top of the San Mateo Formation?
 These rocks are referred to as ‘undisturbed marine terrace deposits.‘